 Use gold foil, Mod Podge, papers, and embellishments to create the cutest personalized notebooks ever – keep these minis in your pocket!
+These also make great homemade gifts.

 Hi guys!
 It’s Aki from Minted Strawberry here again to show you a simple and fun DIY!